The Right Steps to Develop an Effective Team

 7 Ways to Build an Effective Team

 Building an effective team requires a lot of effort and proper planning.
 There might be hurdles in front of you once you start a process.
-However, to make life easier for you, here are a few tips on how you can build a great team.
+However, to make life easier for you, here are a few tips on how you can build a great team and foster a team culture.

 1. Developing Teamwork